 Low impact cardio:

-Even when performing low-impact cardio workouts like brisk walking, the key to making those activities safe and beneficial for core recovery are healthy posture (spine lengthened, pelvis neutral, ribs anchored) and breathing (engage the abs to the spine on every exhalation; allow the abs to relax on every inhalation).
+Low-impact cardio workouts like brisk walking, elliptical, or hiking, are a great place to start.
+The key to making low impact exercise safe and even beneficial for core recovery are healthy posture (spine lengthened, pelvis neutral, ribs anchored) and healthy breathing (engage the abs to the spine on every exhalation; allow the abs to relax on every inhalation).

 Jogging or Running: